 Wine at Oktoberfest Munich

-If beer is not your thing, there is a wine tent at Oktoberfest Munich - Kufflers Weinzelt!
+If beer is not your thing, there is a wine tent at Oktoberfest Munich: Kufflers Weinzelt!
 The wine tent offers a wide selection of wines, including local German wines as well as international varieties.
 Visitors can enjoy red, white, rosé, and sparkling wines, catering to different preferences and tastes.
 To complement the wines, the wine tent also serves a range of delicious food options.
 These include cheese platters, cured meats, seafood, and other internationally-inspired gourmet dishes that pair well with wine.

 There are free water fountains located on the Oktoberfest grounds, but there are not many and they are a bit challenging to find.
 (This year the water fountains are supposed to be located on the central delivery street, behind the eastern beer tents.)
 While all of the beer tents do have non-alcoholic beverage options, they do not come cheap.
-Water in the beer tents ranges in price between €8 to €14 for a liter of mineral water.
-You will pay similar prices for sodas, too.
+Water in the beer tents ranges in price between €10 to €14 for a liter of mineral water.
+You will pay similar prices for sodas and lemonade, too.
 While you definitely need to stay hydrated while drinking at Oktoberfest, we also recommend making sure you drink plenty of water before you arrive at Oktoberfest and have plenty of water back in your hotel room waiting for you once your evening ends.

-One other note, you can bring beverages - as long as they are not in glass containers - with you onto the Oktoberfest grounds.
+One other note, you can bring beverages (as long as they are not in glass containers) with you onto the Oktoberfest grounds.
 However, outside drinks are not allowed inside of the beer tents.

 Oktoberfest offers a plethora of unique souvenirs that allow you to take home a piece of Bavarian culture and memories of the festival.
 Here are some popular souvenirs to consider:

-While in Munich, we highly recommend taking the opportunity to shop for souvenirs and authentic Bavarian products outside of the Oktoberfest gates.
+While in Munich, I highly recommend taking the opportunity to shop for souvenirs and authentic Bavarian products outside of the Oktoberfest gates.
 Often times, the prices will be less at shops in Marienplatz when compared to those vendors inside the Oktoberfest grounds.
 Some great places to shop in Munich include:

 Looking for additional shopping recommendations in Munich?
 Check out this comprehensive list from Hotels.com.